leksea/car-crashes-analysis/README.md

 -   We removed all large datasets from the memory, leaving the  `df_crashes_ml_top_20`.
 -   We further reduced the number of columns and filtered out additional crash causes, saving it as  `df_crashes_ml_small`  (619654 rows, 22 columns).

 The rationale behind these changes: computational demands won't allow us to use all features and all samples.
 We downsampled by filtering out of the  `prim_contributory_cause`  unknown and not applicable causes, weather-related, vehicle condition-related, driver condition-related, and road condition-related causes.
-From earlier EDA, for the most of the crashes, the majority of these features are either unknown or have no effect, i.e. driver's health condition is ok, weather is clear, road has no defects, vehicle is functioning.
+From earlier EDA, for most of the crashes, the majority of these features are either unknown or have no effect, i.e. driver's health condition is ok, the weather is clear, the road has no defects, and the vehicle is functioning.
 We then removed the columns containing information about these causes.

 ## 8. Modelling.
-#### Selecting features, target variables.
+#### Selecting features, and target variables.
 Our target variable is `prim_contributory_cause`.
 Our features are
 `'vehicle_type', 'maneuver', 'first_contact_point', 'sex', 'age_category', 'driver_action',